 Ombilin Coal Mining Heritage of Sawahlunto

-The Ombilin Coal Mining Heritage of Sawahlunto is a late 19th century industrial system built by the Netherlands colonial government.
+The Ombilin Coal Mining Heritage of Sawahlunto is a late 19th-century industrial system built by the Dutch colonial government.

-The mines were worked by local labourers (including forced labourers), the town of Sawahlunto grew to 7,000 inhabitants.
-The site comprises 12 locations, including mines, coal fields, tunnels, a Mining School and railway system.
+The technological complex was a fully integrated system that covered all steps from coal extraction to the shipment of industrial-quality coal.
+The mines were worked by local labourers (including forced workers), and the mining town of Sawahlunto grew to 7,000 inhabitants.
+The site comprises 12 locations, including mines, coal fields, tunnels, a Mining School, a harbour, and a railway system.

 Map of Ombilin Coal Mining Heritage of Sawahlunto